jsirjacq/basic-react-redux/README.md

-## Basic React Redux
+## Learning React

-React example app that demonstrates using React with Redux
+The goal of this React application is to investigate and learn React and the most popular libraries.
+Actually Redux is the only one implemented.

 ### To run the app locally :